 Your HarvardKey is your login and password for most Harvard University web applications, services, and e-resources.
 Once your Harvard ID number is issued and activated, you can claim your HarvardKey at key.harvard.edu and use your HarvardKey to access the following resources:

 - Course websites and online video courses

 - Harvard computer and email accounts

 - MessageMe, the Harvard emergency text notification system

 If you have already claimed a HarvardKey, your previous credentials will continue to work.
 If you do not remember your username or password, please visit key.harvard.edu to recover them.

 As part of claiming your HarvardKey, you will also set up two-step verification.
-Two-step verification adds an extra layer of security to your Harvard account and will be required to access HarvardKey-protected resources and applications beginning February 23, 2017.
+Two-step verification adds an extra layer of security to your Harvard account and is required to access HarvardKey-protected resources and applications.
 With two-step verification, you verify your HarvardKey logins with a device in your possession (generally a mobile phone).
 For more information on the steps and requirements for using two-step verification, please visit the Harvard University Information Technology (HUIT) website.